Centerline Combat Arts: Functional Wing Chun in San Diego

 Wing Chun specializes in close range combat: The tools, however, can be applied at long range, short range and clinched range.
 These fundamental techniques, linked with the conceptual model, create the material practiced and tested in the five drills.

-8 Direction stepping 16 fundamental techniques Punching, Kicking, Elbow and Knee variations Sweeps, Reaps, Throws, Take downs
+8 Direction stepping 16 fundamental techniques Punching, Kicking, Elbow and Knee variations Sweeps, Reaps, Throws, Take downs5 Finishing sequences

 The Five Drills: Training the five drills create functionality and effectiveness in the system.
 Each drill contains a component of learning the drill, developing fundamental skills, applying the skills with techniques according to the conceptual model, applying them against a resisting opponent and then in a sparring environment suited to the students level.
 Each skill developed in one drill is applicable and transferable to each other drill.
 Students who train consistently soon develop sound structure, power, Optimal Positional Dominance and stamina.